moe-tron/moetron-twit/README.md

 * The creators of StyleGAN2, dnnlib is from there w/ all copyrights / attributions remaining.

 **Future work**
 * Probably try to increase performance.
+Since the GPU is the bottleneck anyways I'm not entirely sure what I can do to speed things up.